-- A. After the authors' summation speech, the chair will move on to a vote of "In favor"/"Opposed." - B. This is a voice vote by each delegate in the committee or chamber. - C. After announcing the results (bill is passed or defeated), the chair slowly raps the gavel twice. - D. "Division" may be called by the chair in case of a close vote or it may be called by any delegate between the two (2) gavel raps.
+- A. After the authors' summation speech, the chair will move on to a vote of "In favor"/"Opposed." - B. This is a voice vote by each delegate in the committee or chamber. - C. After announcing the results (bill is passed or defeated [Chambers]/ deemed favorable or unfavorable [Second Committees]), the chair slowly raps the gavel twice. - D. "Division" may be called by the chair in case of a close vote or it may be called by any delegate between the two (2) gavel raps.
 If division is called, a hand or standing vote may be taken if the chair chooses to recognize the division.